Is your lawyer compensation system a strategic liability?

 Every compensation model -- even the much maligned "lockstep" and "eat what you kill" systems -- can work very well.
 Every compensation model can also fail miserably.
 This is why each Walker Clark professional compensation system is custom-designed for each firm.

 We have no "preferred models" for professional compensation.
-Each firm's rules, procedures, and structures for distributing profits to partners should be a unique reflection of the partnership's goals and business values, as well as the financial characteristics of the firm's business.
-Regardless of the model that a firm selects, the partners need a way to reward extraordinary performance and to manage underperformance.
+Each firm's rules, procedures, and structures should be a unique reflection of the firm's goals and business values, as well as the financial characteristics of the firm's business.
+Regardless of the model that a firm selects, there also must be a fair and reliable way to reward extraordinary performance and to manage underperformance.

 We can help.

 We will assign a multidisciplinary team -- not just one consultant -- to work with your firm.
 The basic review and redesign of a compensation system usually takes 45 to 90 days.
 We charge a fixed fee, which includes all expenses, depending on the size of the firm and the complexity of the firm's current compensation system.
-Most firms can recover this amount in less than nine months, in terms of improved financial performance, business results, and the tangible benefits of improvement in the collegiality and collaboration in the partnership.
+Most firms can recover this amount in less than nine months, in terms of improved financial performance, business results, and the tangible benefits of improvement in the collegiality and collaboration in the firm.